Request An Appointment

-If periodontal disease is detected in its early stage, it is possible to prevent and reverse any damage.
-However, if it is left untreated and unaddressed, periodontal disease can eventually lead to gum recession, bone loss, and total edentulism (toothlessness).
+If periodontal disease is detected early, it is possible to prevent and reverse any damage.
+However, if left untreated and unaddressed, periodontal disease can eventually lead to gum recession, bone loss, and total edentulism (toothlessness).
 Use this guide to learn about periodontal disease and identify the stages of the disease to determine the proper treatment.

 What is Periodontal Disease?